The 8 Pillars of a Secure Container Platform

 2. Hardened Configuration & Host Isolation

-• Platform Value: OpenShift is pre-hardened with Security Context Constraints (SCC) and Red Hat Enterprise Linux CoreOS.
-These native guardrails enforce SELinux mandatory access controls and strip away administrative privileges automatically, providing strict isolation at the kernel level without manual effort.
+The risk of a "Container Escape" is real; if a container is misconfigured to run with root privileges, an attacker can break out and seize the underlying server.
+To prevent this, the platform enforces a "Secure by Default" posture that automatically blocks dangerous permissions.
+OpenShift is pre-hardened with Security Context Constraints (SCC) and Red Hat Enterprise Linux CoreOS.
+These native guardrails enforce SELinux mandatory access controls and strip away administrative privileges automatically, providing strict isolation at the kernel level without requiring manual effort from your developers.

 3. Identity Governance & Least Privilege